Pirates of the Caribbean: The Curse of the Black Pearl: Rating

 Pirates of the Caribbean was the first film released under the Walt Disney Pictures banner to be rated PG-13 by the MPAA, for action/adventure violence.
 One executive noted that she found the film too intense for her five-year-old child.
-Nonetheless, the studio was confident enough to add The Curse of the Black Pearl subtitle to the film in case sequels were made, and to attract older children.
-Verbinski disliked the new title because it is the Aztec gold rather than the ship that is cursed, so he requested the title to be unreadable on the poster.

 Home media

 The DVD and VHS editions of the film were released December 1, 2003, in the United Kingdom and December 2, 2003, in the United States, with 11 million copies sold in the first week, a record for live action video.
 It earned $235 million from DVD sales as of January 2004.
 This THX certified DVD release featured two discs, featuring three commentary tracks (Johnny Depp and Gore Verbinski; Jerry Bruckheimer, Keira Knightley and Jack Davenport; and the screenwriter team), various deleted scenes and documentaries, and a 1968 Disneyland episode about the theme park ride.
 A special three-disc edition was released in November 2004, in the United States and April 2005, in the United Kingdom.

 A PSP release of the film followed on April 19, 2005.
 The high-definition Blu-ray Disc version of the film was released in May 2007.
 This movie was among the first to be sold at the iTunes music store.
 The Curse of the Black Pearl had its UK television premiere on Christmas Eve 2007 on BBC One at 20:30 and was watched by an estimated 7 million viewers.

 In January 2022, The Curse of the Black Pearl was released on Ultra HD Blu-ray.
 However, the film's remaster was criticized by various online reviewers for being upscaled from 2K resolution, excessive application of digital noise reduction and various other shortcomings.
 A review by Martin Liebman of Blu-ray.com compared the release unfavorably to the previous 2007 Blu-ray release, stating: "The picture's grain has been reduced to a meshy, artificial appearance, looking frozen and flat and certainly less than genuine and flattering.
 Edge enhancement is in evidence.
 Textures have been scrubbed down and sharpened back up.
 Details appear waxy and lacking complexity [...]
 This is just a real clunker of a UHD image and one of the least impressive the format has seen."